We will halve rail traffic noise by 2020

 We are pursuing this noise remediation programme intensively.
 Innovative noise reduction technologies on the infrastructure were successfully tested in the second phase of the stimulus programme.
 The innovation process was continued in the second phase of the infrastructure acceleration programme and will also be continued in the coming years.

-DB Cargo already had 8,300 new quiet goods wagons in use at the end of 2017.
-By 2020 a total of approximately 9,000 new quiet wagons with composite brake blocks will be operational.
+DB Cargo already had almost 8,500 new quiet goods wagons in use at the end of 2018.
+By the the end of 2020 a total of approximately 10,000 new quiet wagons with composite brake blocks will be operational.

 DB Cargo started the systematic conversion of the existing freight wagons in January 2014, six months after approval of the LL blocks.
-In total, over 31,000 freight wagons had already been converted by the end of 2017.
-Consequently, DB Cargo had over 40,000 quiet goods wagons, including the new quiet wagons, at the end of 2017.
+In total, approximately over 42,000 freight wagons had already been converted by the end of 2018.
+Consequently, DB Cargo had over 50,400 quiet active goods wagons, including the new quiet wagons, at the end of 2018.

-Thus, more than 2/3 of the DB Cargo active wagon fleet was equipped with whisper brakes at the end of 2017.
+Thus, approximately 80 per cent of the DB Cargo active wagon fleet was equipped with whisper brakes at the end of 2018.
 All wagons will be quiet by the end of 2020.

 Conversion is and remains a feat of strength

 In order to be able to attain comprehensive noise reduction, however, all freight wagons operating in Germany and thus also the approximately 120,000 existing freight wagons of other wagon keepers (domestic and foreign wagon lessors and railways) are to be converted to quiet brake blocks or replaced by new quiet wagons.